MaxBelkov/visualsyslog/README.md

 Is not supported yet
 ===
-* Minimize to system tray
 * RFC 5424
 * Log file rotation
 * Files larger than 2 GB
 * TCP transport
 * Extended message filtering
 * Customizable color highlighting
-* Importing message file
+* Importing message from file

 If you need these or other functions let me know.
 Your questions and suggestions please send to ![ ](https://github.com/MaxBelkov/visualsyslog/blob/master/screens/m.png?raw=true)